0xmbe/Shellcode-generator/README.md

 Run Makefile with Make.
 Requires C++17 standard to compile.

 # Current limitations
 * Opcode must be self relient because links broke after you move assembly to different location.
 That means that you can't simply call API functions before getting it's function address.
+* It is very easy to get no memory access because of broken links.
 * Return type of function must be manually specified in code.
 * Accepts only 1 input argument.